 2. Get a (possible) free ride

 Ask your friends if they have a code you can use which provide you both with a credit of around $20.
-If you cannot get a promo code from a friend, you can visit www.uber.com for on
+If you cannot get a promo code from a friend, visit www.uber.com for one (possibly).

 3. Timing is Everything

 Ensure you have your ride when you need it by requesting it far enough in advance to ensure they are there when you need to be picked up (I usually request an Uber at least a half hour prior to when I need to be picked up for a ride to the airport) or better yet – schedule your ride ahead of time for the date and time you need it.
 You can do this by opening the app and tapping the car icon to schedule a ride.
 You can then input your pickup information – including time, date, location, destination and ride type.
-You will then get an estimate of how much your ride will cost.
+You will receive an estimate of how much your ride will cost.
 Confirm the details of your trip and tap “Schedule” to complete the scheduling of your ride.
 Or just order your ride when you need it.
 It usually is not a long wait for an Uber driver to pick-up.
 It can be anywhere from 1 minute to about 15 minutes.
 I don’t believe I’ve ever waited over 15 minutes for an Uber driver.
+Most waits are 3-5 minutes depending on where you are located when needing the pick-up.

 4. Problem Solve in Advance – Give Your Driver a Call